nartov-k/projects/README.md

 # Data Science Portfolio

 ## Introduction
 Hi, this is Kirill.
 Welcome to my Data Science Portfolio!
-This repository contains a series of projects showcasing my skills in data analysis, machine learning, and data visualization.
+This repository contains a series of projects showcasing my skills in **data analysis, machine learning, and data visualization**.

 ## Projects

-### Project 1: [Cross-Market Insurance Customer Prediction (Cross-Market_Pred)]
+### Project 1: [Cross-Market Insurance Policy Purchase Prediction (Cross-Market_Pred)]
 - **Objective**: 1.
 To find patterns of customer cross-market purchases based on EDA and Visualizations for an insurance company; 2.
 Prepare the dataset for model building; 3.
-To find an ML algorithm that provides better binary predictive results out of five: Logarithmic Regression, Decision Tree, Random Forest, Gradient Boosting, and XGBoost.
+To find an ML algorithm that provides better binary predictive results out of five: Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, and XGBoost.
 - **Data Source**: The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction?resource=download).
 It contains 12 attributes and 381K observations.
 - **Tools Used**: 1.
 Python (Numpy, Pandas, Matplotlib, Seaborn, Skikit); 2.
 Tableau.
 - **Outcomes**:  1.
 The list of insights resulting from the EDA phase was found (*EDA_Visualizations folder*).
 2. The dataset was enriched with 3 new features, one feature was aggregated for the sake of data reduction, and the dataset was resampled to avoid negative bias during the model-building phase; 3.
 The random Forest model was the best-performing one out of 5 tested algorithms based on the ROC_AUC, accuracy, and precision measures. (*Models_Permormance_Measures folder*).